Honorary Guest Speaker:

 Model-based approach to 3D shape recovery and analysis

-Professor Park, from the School of Computing at the Korea Advanced Institute of Science and Technology (KAIST, Daejeon, South Korea) is the Head of the Computer Graphics and Visualisation Research Laboratory and Head of KAIST Research Group of Future Emerging Technology on Medical Imaging.
+Professor Park, from the School of Computing at the Korea Advanced Institute of Science and Technology (KAIST, Daejeon, South Korea) is the Head of the Computer Graphics and Visualisation Research Laboratory and Founder of KAIST Research Group of Future Emerging Technology on Medical Imaging.

 Professor Rueckert is the Head of the Biomedical Image Analysis Laboratory at the Imperial College London, Fellow of the Royal Academy of Engineering, MICCAI and IEEE Societies and Chair of MIUA 2004.